Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 The Fix

 To solve this, use as short a cord as practical.
 Or, upgrade to a thicker, higher current handling cable.
-We suggest keeping cable lengths to six feet or less, and to choose a cable that is certified to carry at least 3 amps.
-When charging this speaker, we further suggest that you use a USB-C to USB-C cable, instead of a USB-C to USB-A one, as this will limit the charge current to well under 3.0 amps.
-And finally, you’ll also need a charger with a USB-C port for the cable just mentioned to fit.
+Keep cable lengths to six feet or less, and use one certified to carry at least 3 amps.
+We further suggest using a USB-C to USB-C cable, instead of a USB-C to USB-A one.
+These older standard cables limit the charge current to well under 3.0 amps.
+Finally you’ll need a charger with a USB-C port for the USB-C cable to fit.

 4. The Battery in the Charge 5 is Bad